 Many CRM projects fail as they fail to account for data AND process integration.
 This leads them to have multiple unconnected systems which create bad reporting systems, low user adoption and fragmented data processes.

 Our recommendation: If your CRM project is failing, examine what systems your business uses and how it interfaces with the new CRM.
-You may need specialists to develop connectors between the systems, but larger CRM systems such as Dynamics 365 will integrate easier with larger external systems such as LinkedIn or ClickDimensions.
+You may need specialists to develop connectors between the systems, but larger CRM systems such as Dynamics 365 will integrate easier with larger external systems such as LinkedIn.

 A common problem we come across is projects setting objectives and adding a wish list of features and not keeping to it.